westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 	*  Deploy stable production-ready code
 	*  Retrain and validate models over time

-**Demo:** Ask the students to consider these steps in light of a real data science problem.
-For example:
+### Demo: Visualising the Data Science Workflow

 **_"What are the leading indicators that a user will make a new online purchase?"_**

-You are a junior data scientist at "X-company".
+You are a junior data scientist at Amazon.
 Your boss asks you about the leading indicators that a user will make a new online purchase.
 How would you go about solving this question?

 - **Acquire Data**: What could we do first here?
 What are some considerations we should make?
 - **Parse Data**: What do you think this means?
 Why is it important?
 - **Mine and Refine**: Is the raw data enough?
 What calculations/transformation do you recommend doing?
 How do you determine the presence of outliers?
 - **Data model**: What attributes are would you include in the modelling stage?
 How do you know if the model is performing well?
 - **Results**: Who is your audience?
 What is the best way to present your results

+Take 10 minutes to work with the person next to you and talk through answers to these questions.
+Then, we'll take 5 minutes at the end of this period to come back and discuss.

 > Instructor Note:
 >